-Microsoft finally released Windows 10 October 2020 Update version 20H2 build 19042 with a number of new features and improvements.
+Microsoft finally released Windows 10 version 21H2 build 19044 with a number of new features and improvements.
 And Microsoft regularly pushes patch updates with security improvements, bug fixes to stable the latest OS build.
-But some unlucky users report an issue where feature update to “Windows 10 version 20H2″ freezes or randomly crashes with different blue screen errors”.
+But some unlucky users report an issue where feature update to “Windows 10 version 21H2 freezes or randomly crashes with different blue screen errors”.

 Try a Windows key sequence to wake the screen, simultaneously press the Windows logo key + Ctrl + Shift + B. A tablet user can simultaneously press both the volume-up and volume-down buttons, three times within 2 seconds.
 If Windows is responsive, a short beep will sound and the screen will blink or dim while Windows attempts to refresh the screen.

-Also, make sure you have installed the latest cumulative update for Windows 10 version 20H2.
+Also, make sure you have installed the latest cumulative update for Windows 10 version 21H2.

-Addresses an issue that may cause some devices to stop responding or working when using applications, such as Cortana or Chrome, after installing the Windows 10 October 2020 Update.
+Addresses an issue that may cause some devices to stop responding or working when using applications, such as Cortana or Chrome, after installing the Windows 10 version 21H2 Update.

 You can check and install the latest updates from windows settings -> update and security -> windows updates and check for updates.